 Well, there's been one guy docked strokes since Dillard Pruitt got docked in '91-- at the '92 Nelson and that's Glen Day a couple of years later and it hasn't happened since.
 So, you know, pros get away with it and he's exactly right

 Munoz last one standing at Match Play

 because there are timings and they are actually quite exact. -PGA Tour has not given out a slow play penalty since 1995, Glen Day , the LPGA is a little bit tougher, they handed out five penalties a year ago and a couple already this year.
 None more

-Dan Snider, and PGA Tour winner, Glen Day .
-These gentlemen are long-time ..... history of the game.
+Year Dan Snider and PGA Tour winner Glen Day .
+These gentlemen are long time friends ..... history of the game.
 It also put Glen Day in the champion circle.
-Just imagine ..... happy to have with us, Dan Snider and Glen Day , one of hi students.
+Just imagine ..... happy to have with us Dan Snider and Glen Day , one of his students.
 Welcome to